artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

-The ``--skip`` option accepts as a parameter the number of information objects to be skipped - so for example, if the task crashed while trying to generate the XML for infomation object 2445 of 5528, then you could restart it on information object 2445 again by skipping the first 2444, like so:
+The ``--skip`` option accepts as a parameter the number of information objects to be skipped - so for example, if the task crashed while trying to generate the XML for information object 2445 of 5528, then you could restart it on information object 2445 again by skipping the first 2444, like so:

 .. code-block:: bash